 Most of my family has taken the news very well, they’re very proud that I was accepted.
 I still haven’t told my mother, as I haven’t built up the courage to tell her I’m not going to be a doctor like her.
 All my friends have been over the moon, most of them because they’re in the theatre as well and understand that this is one of the best schools in the world.

 All in all, everyone has been very supportive and whenever I’ve had a moment of doubt, they have been there to give me the support I need.

 I have no idea what to expect for this course, I don’t have a life in New York, a network, a safety net.
 The fact that for the months before I get there – and the first couple of months after I get there – I expect to feel like I’m in no man’s land.

-I think also leaving your very comfortable life can be another difficult aspect of international study.
-However, the experience and knowledge that I’ll gain from study overseas is priceless.
+I think also leaving your very comfortable life can be another difficult aspect of the international study.
+However, the experience and knowledge that I’ll gain from study overseas are priceless.